Aomori Freeride Tour – Hosted by Chad Otterstrom

 We’re committed to making your Mint Tours experience incredible!
 Gratuities for guides are not included in the tour cost and are never mandatory.
 However, if you’d like to recognize their exceptional service, a tip of 10-20% of the total trip cost is a typical and much-appreciated gesture.
 Gratuities can be given directly to your guide at the end of your tour.

-To secure your spot, a 50% deposit is required at the time of booking.
-The remaining balance is due 90 days before your tour kicks off.
+A 50% deposit is required to secure your spot.
+The remaining balance is due 90 days before your tour begins.

 Terms & Conditions